ParthaPRay/LLM-Learning-Sources/README.md

 * A simple generative ML model with just KNN, https://www.youtube.com/watch?v=aFuHPiJu0QA

-* Easily Train a Specialized LLM: PEFT, LoRA, QLoRA, LLaMA-Adapter, and More, https://cameronrwolfe.substack.com/p/easily-train-a-specialized-llm-peft#:~:text=LoRA%3A%20Low%2DRank%20Adaptation%20of%20Large%20Language%20Models%20%5B1%5D&text=LoRA%20leaves%20the%20pretrained%20layers,of%20the%20model%3B%20see%20below.

 * The N Implementation Details of RLHF with PPO, https://huggingface.co/blog/the_n_implementation_details_of_rlhf_with_ppo